anormanangel/Sentiment-Analysis-Topic-Modeling-of-Social-Media-Data-Using-NLP-Deep-Learning-Techniques/README.md

 *Confusion Matrix showing the model performance*

-### 4. How can topic modeling using the deep learning technique of BERT (Bidirectional Encoder Representations from Transformers) be applied to identify recurring themes or topics within comments?
+### 4. How can topic modeling using the deep learning technique of BERT can be applied to identify recurring themes or topics within comments?

 **Training:**
 * I started by instantiating BERTopic and setting the language to English since the comments are in the English language.
 I then calculated the topic probabilities.
 However, this can slow down BERTopic significantly at large amounts of data (>100_000 documents).
 It is advised to turn this off if you want to speed up the model.